Shane Jurgensen: Rangpur

 He was appointed by Rangpur Riders as their head coach for the BPL's third season in 2015.
 His team came third in the tournament with seven wins in 10 matches.

 New Zealand

 In February 2016, Jurgensen was appointed for a second time as bowling coach of New Zealand cricket team.
 His contract was extended in 2020 and he stayed with New Zealand until after the 2023 Cricket World Cup.
 During his time with New Zealand he also stood in as the head coach for Gary Stead on 13 occasions, winning 11 times, including a 3-0 ODI series sweep over India at home in 2020.
 While Jurgensen worked with Stead the New Zealand team won the inaugural 2019–2021 ICC World Test Championship and made the final of the 2019 Cricket World Cup and 2021 ICC Men's T20 World Cup.

+Wellington

 After leaving the New Zealand national team, in November 2023 Jurgensen became the head coach of the Wellington Firebirds.

+Gloucestershire

+In April 2026, Jurgensen was appointed as bowling consultant at Gloucestershire County Cricket Club.